 What Does "No Keywords in Meta Keywords" Mean?

-None of the targeted keywords assigned to this URL were not found in the meta keywords tag of the page.
+None of the targeted keywords assigned to this URL were found in the meta keywords tag of the page.

 Why It's Important

 If you're targeting a search engine like Google, Bing, or Yahoo, you don't need to do anything – these search engines ignore this tag.
 However, if you're targeting a search engine that uses meta keywords in their ranking algorithm (like Baidu), it may be a good idea to include your targeted keywords in the meta keywords tag.

 If you decide that it's important for your site to have an effective meta keywords tag, you'll want to rewrite them to include your targeted keywords, keeping in mind the guidelines listed below.

 Guidelines for Writing an Effective Meta Keywords Tag

 Only include the top 3-4 keywords you're targeting on the page.
 (Best practices are to not target more than 3 keywords per URL anyway).

 List each keyword (or keyword phrase) descending by importance, comma-separated.

 The meta keywords tag should be no more than 100 characters long.